ahmednkhan24/athan-api/stacks/parameter-store/README.md

 - Update the [parameters](src/parameters.ts) array with necessary changes
 - Create a pull-request to auto-deploy the DEV changes to the DEV environment
 - Merge the pull-request to auto-deploy the PROD changes to the PROD environment

+### Only resources that needed to be manually created were the S3 buckets